prairie-guy/parallel_zip/README.md

 # parallel_zip

-**A Python wrapper for GNU parallel that provides an elegant interface for running shell commands with parameter substitution and cross-product functionality.**
+**A Python wrapper for GNU parallel that transforms complex shell workflows into elegant, readable code using nearly shell syntax (no delimiter hell).
+Features parameter substitution, environment substitution, and cross-product generation.
+Perfect for embedding shell scripts into Jupyter or Python.
+Useful for bioinformatics and data science.***

 **Author**: C. Bryan Daniels (quendor_at_nandor.net)